Two pairs and a free, quality eye exam for just $79.95

 2. High cholesterol.
 In younger adults, a dingy gray ring around your cornea may signal high cholesterol and elevated triglycerides, two markers that put you at a higher risk of a heart attack or stroke.
 In older adults, this coloration is common but is not related to high cholesterol.

 3. Diabetes.
 Many people have diabetes without knowing it.
 In fact, some of the telltale signs—including damage to the retina and blood vessels—show up in eye tissue before being revealed in a blood sugar test.
-Tiny blood vessels in your eye can rupture and leak yellow-tinged fluid into the retina, which is a red flag for diabetic retinopathy, a condition that can lead to vision loss if it goes untreated for too long.
+Tiny blood vessels in your eye can rupture and leak yellow-tinged fluid into the retina, which is a red flag for diabetic retinopathy, an eye condition that can lead to vision loss if it goes untreated for too long.

 4. Certain cancers.
 Sores and disfigurations on the eyelid or near the lash line could be a type of skin cancer known as basal cell carcinoma.
 A change in the color of your eye, dark spots in the back of the eye, or other tiny defects on your iris can sometimes indicate a different type of cancer known as ocular melanoma.